Gain a better understanding of your metrics shown in RedCircle's analytics

 This means we need a little bit more time/data from your show in order to provide you with an accurate calculation.
 If your show has only been on RedCircle for a few weeks/months, we may not have the best calculation quite yet.
-Once we have enough data from the episodes you publish on RedCircle, we’ll populate an accurate calculation.
+We populate an accurate calculation once we have enough data from the episodes you published on RedCircle.

 Why am I seeing “Insufficient data” instead of a graph?